 Buying a Home Strictly on Emotion

 I have had buyers fall in love with the wrong home and buy for all the wrong reasons.
 Some will even admit they are.
-But try and remove the emotion and make sure your house is satisfying your needs on all the important levels.
+But try and remove the emotion and ensure your house satisfies your needs on all the essential levels.

-Don’t fall in love with a home because you love the backyard with a pool, if the house is absolutely wrong for your family.
+Don’t fall in love with a home because you love the backyard with a pool if the house is wrong for your family.
 Or some other reason.
-Compromises do need to be made when you are buying a home but make sure they are practical compromises.
+Compromises must be made when buying a home, but make sure they are practical compromises.

 Just because the bank can approve you for more money doesn’t mean you can afford it.
 Only you can determine that for yourself.
 Create a budget and run your numbers and make sure your mortgage payments work for your individual circumstances.

 It is human nature to want more than what your budget allows.
-But after your purchase you will want extra money to live life and improve the house the way you want it and not scrape by every month to pay the mortgage.
+But after your purchase, you will want extra money to live life and improve the house the way you like it and not scrape by every month to pay the mortgage.

 Not Having A Home Inspection